-- 25 Essential Steps To Creating A Successful Short Film
+- 25 Essential Steps To Creating A Short Film With No Budget

-- 1. A Decent Script Or Documentary Idea
+- 1. Simple Short Film Idea Or Uncomplicated Documentary Idea

 - 5. Schedule

 - 6. Gear

 - 8. Transport Arrangements

 - 11. Extras

 - 17. Permission To Use Image